 Furthermore, we utilize the most current best practices (such as Trust-Based Relational Intervention®) within the professional psychological community associated with dealing with children who are victims trauma.

 What is the history of RFK?

-RFK started in 1985 when Wayne Tesch, a children’s pastor in Costa Mesa, CA had a vision to give foster children positive experiences which their biological were unable to provide.
+RFK started in 1985 when Wayne Tesch, a children’s pastor in Costa Mesa, CA had a vision to give foster children positive experiences which their biological parents were unable to provide.
 The first camp was hosted in 1985.
 Soon, camps established across the United States.